 A VPN, otherwise known as a virtual private network, allows you to change your location.
 For instance, you might be watching Netflix in Canada, but you’ve changed your location to Thailand.

 By changing your VPN, you will be able to access a whole different set of movies and shows, but you will be able to find more content in your chosen language.
 After all, if your target language is Indonesian, wouldn’t it be better to access Indonesian Netflix rather than French Netflix directly?
 This way, you’ll have more options to choose from in your target language, and you can even get to know the target country and culture more by watching their shows and movies.

 If you’re on the fence about VPNs or have never heard of them before now, they are a safe and helpful resource!

-The Ling App was designed to help language learners like yourself learn a new language as effectively and efficiently as possible.
+The Ling app was designed to help language learners like yourself learn a new language as effectively and efficiently as possible.
 The app was also developed to help smaller languages gain more recognition.
-With over 60 languages available, you can find languages ranging from Korean and Spanish to Serbian and Urdu.
+With over 60+ languages available, you can find languages ranging from Korean and Spanish to Serbian and Urdu.
 No matter what language you want to learn, Ling will have it!

+Now that you know that you can learn languages with Netflix, you should explore more about the Ling app.
 Some additional key features of the app include comprehensive lessons that are easy to get through, applicable vocabulary that can be used in real-life scenarios with locals, engaging writing exercises to help improve your written words, and fun quizzes to track your language learning progress.
-But, perhaps Ling's best feature is its interactive AI chatbot that can converse with you and let you know if your pronunciation needs improvement.
+But, perhaps Ling‘s best feature is its interactive AI chatbot that can converse with you and let you know if your pronunciation needs improvement.